tariqelb/tariqelb/README.md

 👩‍💻: Hi there.

-🤵: Hi how are you!?
+🤵: Hi, how are you!?

-👩‍💻: Fine, thanks , i hope you doing will
+👩‍💻: Fine, thanks , i hope you doing well

 🤵: who are you?